 I am so thankful for all these precious persons I got to meet throughout the past three years.
 This is for you all, whether it’s Sophia, Lisa, Christin, Madlen, Manja and all the other amazing strong ladies, and of course my love, who is a business founder himself and inspires me every day with his never-ending optimism and drive.

 To me this look is much more feminine and beautiful than a mini skirt or low decolletée.
 The beautiful 30s / 40s inspired swing trousers are from one of my favourite online boutiques – Topvintage*.
-Such a beret you can find here*, a black turtleneck for example here*.
 The beautiful location is the opera of Leipzig.

 After feeling dressed up and costumed all the years now I finally feel myself.
 And this is the most amazing emotion: To find out who you are, who you want to be and what makes you feel self confident and comfortable.